CODE OF ETHICS

 A person certified to use the CCPS® designation is called a CCPS® designee.
 This Code of Ethics applies to all CCPS® designees.

 The Code of Ethics consists of principles which are statements of the ethical and professional ideals that CCPS® designees are expected to adhere to in their professional activities.
-The Code of Ethics also consists of rules that provide guidelines for the principles.
+The Code of Ethics also consists of rules to enact the principles.
 These rules describe the standards of professional conduct expected of CCPS® designees.

 All CCPS® designees must comply with this Code of Ethics.
 Compliance with the Code of Ethics requires a CCPS® designee to be knowledgeable with the following Code of Ethics principles and rules.